 e3- Desiderative

-On the other hand, we cannot fail to take into account the fact that, alongside the uses already encountered for the main conjugation, the sense most commonly taken on by the desiderative of van- / vani- (vivās- stem of the desiderative, secondary conjugation) is in most cases far more appropriately translated with the verb ‘to summon’, ‘to invite’, ‘to invoke’, rather than with ‘the desire to appropriate’.
+On the other hand, we cannot fail to take into account the fact that, alongside the uses already encountered for the main conjugation, the sense most commonly taken on by the desiderative of van-/vani- (vivās- stem of the desiderative, secondary conjugation) is in most cases far more appropriately translated with the verbs to summon, to invite, or to invoke, rather than with to want to appropriate.
 Of 53 attestations of the stem of the desiderative, in 36 man vivās- the god, following a scheme that had hitherto been very rare.
-Therefore rather than ‘to desire to appropriate’, which is conjugated according to the context precisely in accordance with the same functional groups already seen for the primary conjugation, in by far the majority of cases we come up against the need to supply a different translation.
-In these cases Geldner uses the German “herbitten” or “einladen”.
-The object of this invitation is always the gods: man ‘summons to the rite’ the god.
-In this stanza the action is performed by Agni as divine hotr̥ who, in fact, summons to the sacrifice, to the divine of the gods.
+Therefore rather than to want to appropriate, which is conjugated according to the context precisely in accordance with the same functional groups already seen for the primary conjugation.
+In by far the majority of cases we come up against the need to supply a different translation.
+In these cases Geldner uses the German herbitten or einladen.
+The object of this invitation is always the gods: man “summons the god to the rite”.
+In this stanza the action is performed by Agni as divine hotr̥ who, in fact, summons the gods to the sacrifice:

 1.58.1 nū́ cit sahojā́ amŕ̥to ní tundate